PO Box 324, Tel Aviv 6100202 Israel+972-3-609-0925

 Director of the Moishe Rosen Center

-Valeriy grew up in a small mining town in the USSR (now Ukraine).
-The Citizens of the town knew him as an ill-behaved and quite unpredictable person.
-He had burnt many bridges even with his family.
-During a time of prayer in a small Evangelic community, where he thought he had come by chance, Valeriy suddenly saw the Calvary and crucified Jesus Christ.
-The eyes of the Lord were full of suffering and endless love.
-He decided then to follow Jesus and to turn away from the life he had lived before.
-He began serving in church, hosting a home group, and reading the Bible at the mine where he worked.
-Valeriy also had a longing to know about the Jewish roots of his faith, which eventually led him to Jews for Jesus and his heart to share the Gospel.
-He became a missionary in 1999, and met his wife Tatiana at a Shabbat meeting two years later.
-In 2015, they moved to Israel where Valeriy continues to serve as the leader of the Russian-Speaking General Missionary Team.
+Valery Bolotov grew up in a small mining town in the former USSR (now Ukraine).
+The citizens of the town knew him as an ill-behaved and unpredictable person, and he burned many bridges with his family.
+During a time of prayer in a small evangelical community which he thought he had visited by chance, Valery suddenly saw the crucified Jesus the Messiah at Calvary.
+The eyes of the Lord were full of suffering and endless love, and Valery decided then and there to follow Jesus and to turn away from his former life.
+He began serving in his church, hosting a home group, and reading the Bible at the mine where he worked.
+He had a longing to know about the Jewish roots of his faith, which eventually led him to Jews for Jesus.
+Soon, he became inspired to share the gospel, and he became a missionary in 1999.
+He met his wife Tatiana at a Shabbat meeting two years later.
+In 2015, the couple moved to Israel where Valery continues to serve as the leader of the Russian-speaking missionary team.

 Vladimir Mitnitsky was born in Ukraine.
-At the age of fifteen, he made aliyah to Israel without his parents (his father is Jewish).
-Although he knew about Jesus, he didn't believe in him as in the promised Messiah.
-He studied in Yeshiva (religious high school) for three years.
+At the age of 15, he made aliyah (immigrated) to Israel without his parents, which he was able to do because his father is Jewish.
+Although he knew about Jesus, he didn’t believe in Him as the promised Messiah.
+He studied in a yeshiva (religious high school) for three years.
 There he was challenged by the rabbis to think about the Jewish Messiah who would bring redemption and peace to his people.
-Although he was taught to do good deeds (mitzvahs), Mitnitsky didn't have peace in his heart.
-He came to faith in Jesus at the age of twenty after he read prophecies about the Messiah in the Old Testament.
-He graduated from college with a professional diploma in engineering.
-But when he volunteered with Jews for Jesus on the streets of New York City and Israel, he felt God's calling to do evangelism to his Jewish people.
-After participating in four Jews for Jesus witnessing campaigns, three in Israel, Mitnitsky joined the Jews for Jesus staff as a full-time missionary in 2009.
-He met his wife Yulia during a New York City Summer Witnessing Campaign and they were married in 2010.
-They welcomed the birth of their first child, Natanel in early 2013.
+Although he was taught to do mitzvot (good deeds), Vladimir didn’t have peace in his heart.
+He came to faith in Jesus at the age of 20, after reading prophecies about the Messiah in the Old Testament.
+Soon after, he graduated from college with a professional diploma in engineering.